Liège–Bastogne–Liège

 It is considered one of the most arduous one-day cycling events in the world because of its length and demanding course.
 The most successful rider with five victories is Belgian rider Eddy Merckx, trailed by Italian Moreno Argentin in the 1980s and Spaniard Alejandro Valverde in the 2000s, who both won the race four times.

 Liège–Bastogne–Liège is part of the UCI World Tour competition.
-It is the concluding race of the Ardennes Classics series, which includes La Flèche Wallonne.
-Both are organised by French owner Amaury Sport Organisation, which also organises the Tour de France and Paris–Roubaix.
+It is the concluding race of the Ardennes Classics series, which includes the Amstel Gold Race (not technically in the Ardennes, but treated as part of the series) and La Flèche Wallonne ('The Walloon Arrow').
+Both Liège and La Fleche are organised by French owner Amaury Sport Organisation, which also organises the Tour de France and Paris–Roubaix.

+It generally marks the end of the entire spring classics season, as the one-day races give way to the stage races and grand tours; Liège is generally followed almost immediately by the week-long Giro d'Italia warm-up, the Tour de Romandie.
+The parcours, with its multiple short, hard climbs, is seen as friendlier terrain for general classification riders and climbers than the gravelled and cobbled classics of early spring.

 In 2017, the Liège–Bastogne–Liège Femmes was inaugurated and added to the UCI Women's World Tour, becoming the second of the cycling monuments to introduce a women's edition after the Tour of Flanders in 2014.
+In 2020 a third women's 'monument', Paris-Roubaix Femmes was added, creating a triple crown of women's monuments.